Inquire about the availability of documents in

 - A spouse or dependent of a member of the armed forces or any auxiliary branch thereof.

 - A person born outside of the United States or the District of Columbia, whose parent or legal guardian was a resident of this state when the parent or legal guardian was last living within the territorial limits of the United States or the District of Columbia, and he or she has not previously registered to vote in any other state.

 In order to register and receive a Vote by Mail ballot, an eligible United States citizen must carefully and accurately, complete a Federal Post Card Application (FPCA).

 The FPCA forms are available at any Registrar of Voters office, with the Voting Assistance Officer of any military base, at any American Consulate office, or online at

 www.fvap.gov.
 The form must be received by the Registrar of Voters office no later than 15 days prior to an election.

 Fax: (916) 854-9796

 A Vote by Mail ballot will be mailed to you upon receipt of your valid registration beginning 45-60 days prior to Election Day.
-If you are overseas and unable to access mail, you may request an email which contains a link to a Remote Accessible Vote by Mail System.
+If you are overseas and unable to access mail, you may request to receive an email with a link to access your ballot electronically through the Accessible Vote by Mail System.
 The Accessible Vote by Mail System allows you to download and mark your correct ballot, and print your marked ballot when you have finished voting.
 The system also provides access to your County Voter Information Guide and a downloadable packet containing instructions for returning your voted ballot.
 If you did not receive an email or did not select email as your ballot preference, you may still access the Accessible Vote by Mail System

 for more information about their email-to-fax service.